Fearless (Taylor’s Version) | A mature outlook on a coming-of-age record

 “Fearless was an album full of magic and curiosity, the bliss and devastation of youth,” the artist declared.

 The album still sounds very much like a country record, embellished by banjos and violins.
 The lyrical construction is straight out of a country-music textbook.
 Each song tells its own story, but the style is coherent enough to allow the ballads and upbeat tracks to co-exist.
 The arrangements remain almost identical, with the most recent version sounding slightly cleaner than the original.

 Swift’s vocals, though, are what makes this re-recording different.
 Her singing abilities have evolved and she is able to go back and sing the old songs adding depth to each one of them.
 The listener does not feel like Swift is mocking her teenage self, though there is a feeling of irony and sympathy throughout the record.
 This is especially true for her most popular songs, like You Belong With Me, a teenage anthem now sung from a grown woman’s perspective.
 Swift did not change any lyrics or melodies – she even laughs in the same exact moments – but her vocals manage to give the record a new complexity.
 The artist is going down memory lane, taking the listener along for a ride.

 The artist chose Love Story – once again – as the first single off the record, just like she did in 2008.
-The 2008 version is one of the most country-sounding tracks on the album: the melody keeps building throughout the song, with its climax (and happy ending) during the bridge.
+The original version is one of the most country-sounding tracks on the album: the melody keeps building throughout the song, with its climax (and happy ending) during the bridge.
 The song features countless acoustic guitar sounds and many background vocals, which have now been reduced in the new Taylor’s Version.
 Love Story has been stripped of some of its deeply country sound.
 The production has been slightly altered to make the song sound more contemporary.
 The same has been done to most tracks on the album, with the exception of the new tracks.